-In October, a Glendale woman made headlines – and was featured on the Channel 15 news – when she posted photos and video of bed bugs she found on her seat in a local movie theater.
-The theater closed temporarily to deal with the bed bug infestation, but the reality is, finding bed bugs in public areas is incredibly common.
+In October, a Glendale woman made headlines – and was featured on the Channel 15 news – when she posted photos and video of bed bugs she found on her seat in a local movie theatre.
+The theatre closed temporarily to deal with the bed bug infestations, but the reality is, finding bed bugs in public areas is incredibly common.
 Even though we often see bed bugs in the news, people still seem surprised when it happens.

-Maybe their surprise is due to the fact that we call them “bed bugs”.
+Maybe their surprise is because we call them “bed bugs”.
 In reality, you find these nasty critters anyplace they enjoy easy access to warm bodies.
 A lot of people assume that means hotels, and, while you can pick up bed bugs at a hotel, you’re more likely to find them in your doctor’s office, church, or library.
-And, yes, your favorite movie theater.
+And, yes, your favorite movie theatre.

 Unfortunately, transferring bed bugs is as simple as walking around.
-When someone has a bed bug infestation in their home, they often carry those bugs on their person.
+When someone has a bed bug infestation in their home, they often carry those bugs and bed bug eggs on their person.
 Once that happens, the bug is mobile, going anywhere the host goes.

 Even though it may seem like a bed bug infestation spontaneously occurs overnight, it’s often the result of you serving as the unwitting transportation for bugs that someone else brought into a building.
 If you don’t notice the bug (an easy thing to do, even if you’re bitten), you might bring it home with you.